evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 ![openai codex](/program-synthesis-minimal/assets/llm-generation/codex-reframe.png){: width="80%" }

 ## where prompting falls short
 For our rectangle example, prompting cannot be used to generate a valid rectangle for the spec.
-In fact, llm+prompting fails very often for the specific problems we want to solve out of the box -- the llm is trained on internet text data that are too different from our task (in appearance).
+In fact, llm+prompting fails very often for the specific problems we want to solve out of the box -- the llm is trained on internet text data that are too different from our task.

 ![openai codex](/program-synthesis-minimal/assets/llm-generation/prompt-fail1.png){: width="100%" }